 - Applied Early Decision: for programs that offer early decision and have applicants who have chosen to apply Early Decision.
 If your program does not offer Early Decision, then Applied Early Decision will not appear.

 - Applied Early Decision but Returned to Regular Pool: for applicants who applied Early Decision for a program but were not admitted.
 The applicant will have this status for the program that did not admit them and also for any program to which they apply to in the future.

 Making Final Decisions on Early Decision Applicants

-Admissions users will need to submit final decisions for Early Decision applicants at a certain point in the cycle.
-This will be predetermined with the CAS and association.
-To submit final decisions, create a Local Status tied to the applicable Decision Code.
-The applicant will need to remain in this decision code for at least 24 hours for WebAdMIT to process the program's final Decision Code.
+You must submit final decisions for Early Decision applicants at a certain point in the cycle, which is predetermined with the CAS and association.
+To submit final decisions, create a Local Status and tie it to the applicable Decision Code.
+The applicant must remain in this Decision Code for at least 24 hours for WebAdMIT to process your final Decision Code.